Commercial Building Maintenance Checklist

 High-priority compliance checks include:

-- ADA requirements: Review door handles, ramps, and signs yearly.
+- ADA requirements: Review door handles, ramps, and signs yearly in accordance with the ADA Standards for Accessible Design published by the U.S. Department of Justice.

-- OSHA safety checks: Verify guardrails and mechanical room access quarterly.
+- OSHA safety checks: Verify guardrails and mechanical room access quarterly in alignment with OSHA workplace safety standards.

 - Fire protection systems: